Abbott's crested lizard: Human interaction, pet care, and disease

-Abbott's anglehead is a shy and an excitable dragon; therefore, a spacious pen is recommended to reduce stress and make them feel more at home (Langerwerf, 2006, p.
-107).
+Abbott's anglehead is a shy and an excitable dragon; therefore, a spacious pen is recommended to reduce stress and make them feel more at home.
 In fact, the environmental set up for the dragon is imperative to maintain a healthy dragon such as G. doriae abbotti.
 The dragon should have an environment that provides a place to obtain warmth and bask.
 An environment that lacks this feature may accumulate an overabundance of moisture.
 This can result in blisters.
 On the other hand, if the environment is too dry the dragon may acquire a shedding problem called dysecdysis.
 The problem consists of incomplete shedding in areas such as the toes and the tip of the tail.
-An ideal temperature for a dragon enclosure ranges from 75 to 80 degrees Fahrenheit with a place to bask and stay moist.
+An ideal temperature for a dragon enclosure ranges from 75 to 80 F with a place to bask and stay moist.
 A temperature that is too high can cause heat stroke and or death.
-(Langerwerf, 2006, pp. 14, 52-53).

 Addition issues that can occur in tame dragons are vitamin A deficiency and metabolic bone disease.
 Vitamin A deficiency is the shortage of vitamin A or carotenes.
 The dragon usually obtains vitamin A through the consumption of leafy greens and insects.
 This deficiency is found typically in tame dragons, since wild dragons have a surplus of greens and insects to eats.
 The lack of vitamin A can increase the parasitic issues, weakening the immune system, and can lead to the death of the dragon if the diet imbalance is not corrected.
 The metabolic bone disease is a product of lack of UVB light and calcium.
 Natural light gives off vitamin D3.
 This vitamin is vital to break down the calcium the dragon consumes, enhancing the importance of light.
-The disease can cause soft bones and muscle cramping (Langerwerf, 2006, p.
-54-55).
-According to Langerwerf, signs of an unhealthy dragon include abnormal feces, inability to right itself when turned upside down, limping, sluggish behavior, refusing food, sunken eyes, vomiting, and weight loss (2006, p.
-54).
+The disease can cause soft bones and muscle cramping.
+According to Langerwerf, signs of an unhealthy dragon include abnormal feces, inability to right itself when turned upside down, limping, sluggish behavior, refusing food, sunken eyes, vomiting, and weight loss.